mikesha2/tParton/paper.md

 where $K$ contains the evolution kernel depending on the splitting function moments.
 Since analytic expressions for the evolution kernel are available, this method obviates the need to solve the ODE.
 The evolved PDF is reconstructed via inverse Mellin transform using the Cohen contour method.
 This approach is typically faster for evaluation of the transversity PDF at single points, and less sensitive to discretization for smooth PDFs.

 Both methods support LO and NLO evolution with numerically exact or analytical forms of the running coupling constant $\alpha_s(Q^2)$.
 See our arXiv preprint for detailed computational complexity analysis [@sha2025tparton].

-Our primary future goal is to implement NNLO evolution, for which analytic Mellin moment expressions have been recently calculated [@blumlein2021].

 # Examples and validation